rsdn/CodeJam/PerfTests/docs/Overview.md

   >
   > ```c#
   > [CompetitionBenchmark(2.35, 15.45)]
+  > [GcAllocations(0.41, 1.25, BinarySizeUnit.Kilobyte]
   > public void SomeMethod() => ...
   > ```
   >
-  > Not a best solution, I do agree.
-But at least it does not tease your brain with "What limits should I rely on?".
+  > Not a best solution but at least it does not tease your brain with "What limits should I rely on?".
   >
-  > If you want to do quick investigation on multiple cases, consider to use raw BenchmarkDotNet benchmark.
+  > If you want to do detailed investigation on multiple cases, consider to use raw BenchmarkDotNet benchmark.
   >
   > Have a idea how to make it better?
-Great, *~create an issue for it!
-TODO: link~*
+Please, [create issue for it](https://github.com/rsdn/CodeJam/issues)!

 ## Configuration system

-CodeJam.PerfTests is designed to not require any configuration by default.
-You can add (or disable) specific features using `CompetitionFeaturesAttribute` (or derived attributes) like this:
+CodeJam.PerfTests is designed to work out of the box without configuration.
+You can add (or disable) common features using `CompetitionFeaturesAttribute` (or derived attributes) like this:

 ```c#
 	// Enable the source annotations feature